OSAdams/food-wizard/README.md

 - User can cycle through a carousel of random recipes
 - User can search for recipes
-- User can view a fulle recipe
+- User can view a full recipe
 - User can register an account
-- User can sign in and out
+- User can sign in and sign out
 - User can view comments on recipes
 - User can comment on a recipe
 - User can edit their comment